cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 pseudorandom shares at the `i`th node on the path to `alpha`, they add up to shares of `beta_i`.

-In the following two sections we describe the algorithms for key generation in full detail.
+The following two sections describe the algorithms for key generation in full detail.

 ### Key Generation